adrelino/region-flags/README.md

 To update to latest flags from Wikipedia, delete the `html`, `svg`, and `png` directories, then run `make-aliases.sh` followed by `download-wp.py`.

+# Export

+To get small PNGs directly from the SVGs (and not from the big PNGs) run `npm install` then
+`npm run build-pngs -- :64` to get 64px high files, use 64: to get 64 pixel wide files. the build-pngs.js script is based on https://github.com/hampusborgos/country-flags

 # License